Non-myopic learning in repeated stochastic games: Experts

-By varying $\omega$, we can compute a variety of possible target solutions.
-For example, Table~\ref{tab:sols} gives the solutions computed for the Microgrid Scenario using this method.
-We call these solutions {\em pure solutions}.
-Additional possible target solutions can be obtained by alternating between solutions produced using different $\omega$.
-We call these solutions {\em alternating solutions}.
-For example, the players could play $MDP(0.1)$ in odd-numbered rounds, and $MDP(0.3)$ in even-numbered rounds.
-This would produce the average joint payoff vector of $(24.05, 36.35)$ in the Microgrid Scenario.
-In this paper, we only include alternating cycles of length 2, since longer cycles are likely to be difficult to reinforce using a leader strategy, and hence will likely be difficult to agree upon.
+By varying $\omega$, we can compute a variety of possible target solutions (called {\em pure solutions}).
+Additional possible target solutions, or {\em alternating solutions}, are obtained by alternating between different pure solutions.
+For example, in the Microgrid Scenario, MDP(0.1) and MDP(0.3) produce the joint payoffs $(11.3, 40.0)$ and $(36.8, 32.7)$, respectively.
+Alternating between these solutions produces the average joint payoff $(24.05, 36.35)$.
+Since longer cycles are difficult for associates to model, we only include cycles of length two.